fbpx Skip to Content

 This article is a combination of what I’ve learned through my own experience and through personal Bible study.

-A few things we need to know about lukewarm Christianity; let’s start with the lukewarm Christian definition.
+There are a few things we need to know about lukewarm Christianity, but let’s start with the lukewarm Christian definition.

-You can find what the Bible has to say about being hot or cold in Revelation chapter 5:14-22.
-We’ll be examining those verses more in this article as well.
+You can find what the Bible has to say about being hot or cold in Revelation chapter 3:14-22.
+We’ll be examining those verses more below.

-To sum it up in a simple sentence: lukewarm faith is faith that doesn’t affect the way you live.
+To sum it up in a simple sentence: A lukewarm faith is a faith that doesn’t affect the way you live.

-Affections shape our actions.
-There are several ways to identify a lukewarm Christian but all of them point to an even greater concern.
+There are several ways to identify a lukewarm Christian but they all stem from a lack of love for Jesus.
+This affects individuals and even entire churches.

 You become a lukewarm Christian when you allow your love of God to fade.